William King Hale: Arrest and conviction

 For Fate may throw suspicion's shade upon the brightest name.

-While under trial in 1926, Hale sold his ranch to the Drummond family and the Mullendores family.
+While on trial in 1926, Hale sold his ranch to the Drummond family and the Mullendores family.
 The ranch land was later broken up and sold to smaller ranchers.

 Trials

-Hale was tried alongside John Ramsey in July 1926 for the murder of Henry Roan in federal court (after the United States Supreme Court case United States v.
+Hale was tried with John Ramsey in July 1926 for the murder of Henry Roan in federal court (after the United States Supreme Court case United States v.
 Ramsey (1926) held that federal courts had jurisdiction) in Guthrie, Oklahoma.
 By the time of their first trial, Ernest Burkhart had been sentenced to life imprisonment in Oklahoma courts.
 The jury began deliberations on August 20 and five days later Hale and Ramsey's first trial resulted in a hung jury.
-After the first trial, several witnesses were indicted, tried, and convicted for taking bribes or giving threatened testimony.
+After the trial, several witnesses were indicted, tried, and convicted for taking bribes or giving threatened testimony.
 Hale and Ramsey's second trial was scheduled for late October.
 The trial was transferred to Oklahoma City.
 Ernest testified that Hale paid Ramsey a new Ford and $500 to kill Roan.
 Hale denied the allegations and claimed to be in Fort Worth at a livestock show during the bombing at the Smiths' house and that he had no reason to want Roan dead.
-Jury deliberations began on October 28, and the next morning the jury found them both guilty of first-degree murder and sentenced them to life in prison.
+Jury deliberations began on October 28 and the next morning the jury found them both guilty of first-degree murder and sentenced them to life in prison.
 Hale appealed and was retried.
-The case was retried in federal court in Guthrie, Oklahoma, but ended in another hung jury.
+The case was retried in federal court in Guthrie, Oklahoma but ended in another hung jury.
 The next trial in Oklahoma City resulted in another guilty sentence, this time for 99 years.
 Hale appealed to the United States Court of Appeals for the Eighth Circuit and a new trial was ordered.
 Hale was tried a final time in federal court at Pawhuska, Oklahoma.

 Leavenworth Penitentiary

 He was convicted in federal court on October 29, 1929, for the murder of Henry Roan and sent to the Leavenworth Penitentiary in Kansas.
 The warden during his stay was Tom White, the man who had headed the investigation into the Osage Indian murders.
-There Hale worked in the tuberculosis ward and on a prison farm.
-During his sentence he never admitted to the murders, and a psychological evaluator noted "he has put behind him any feeling of shame or repentance he may have had."
+Hale worked in the tuberculosis ward and on a prison farm.
+During his sentence he never admitted to the murders and a psychological evaluator noted "he has put behind him any feeling of shame or repentance he may have had".